-Why do I need to learn about advanced software design?
+Why do I need to know an object-oriented programming language?

-After finishing the books please click Topic 16 – Calculus to continue.
+After finishing the books please click Topic 5 - Introduction to Windows Programming to continue.